Chart Color Schemes

 Infrastructure

-Kingston Beach has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally
+Kingston Beach has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project expected to affect the region: Kings Quarter, part of the Kingston Park Masterplan.
-Other notable projects include Illawarra Rise Estate, Blackmans Bay Primary School Redevelopment and Expansion, and Kingston Bypass Duplication and Algona Road Roundabout Upgrade.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting the region: Kings Quarter (Kingston Park Masterplan), Illawarra Rise Estate, Blackmans Bay Primary School Redevelopment and Expansion, Kingston Bypass Duplication and Algona Road Roundabout Upgrade are key projects, with the following list focusing on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.